socketio/socket.io-deno/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'to triage'
+labels: "to triage"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**